 Travel Documents and Schengen Visa

 Portugal is located in southern Europe and is part of the Schengen agreement.
-If you require a visa to travel to Europe’s 28 Schengen countries, then you will need to apply for Schengen travel visa before arrival.
-Learn more about Schengen Visa process.
+If you require a visa to travel to Europe’s 28 Schengen countries, then you will need to apply for a Schengen travel visa before arrival.
+Learn more about the Schengen Visa process.

 If you have a European Union passport, you won’t require a visa for France.